NeuraLegion/capture-har/README.md

 Fetch requests in HAR format

 This module makes a request and captures it as a [HAR](http://www.softwareishard.com/blog/har-12-spec/) object.
-Under the covers it uses [request](https://www.npmjs.com/package/request) and just passes throough all options.
+Under the covers it uses [request](https://www.npmjs.com/package/request) and just passes through all options.
 Currently only GET requests are supported although other methods will probably work.
 The request body might not be properly captured though.

 [![Build Status](https://travis-ci.org/Woorank/capture-har.svg?branch=master)](https://travis-ci.org/Woorank/capture-har)